fwextensions/quick-score/README.md

 ]
 ```

-When matching against objects, each item in the results array is an [ObjectResult](https://fwextensions.github.io/quick-score/global.html#ObjectResult), with a few additional properties :
+When matching against objects, each item in the results array is a [ScoredObject](https://fwextensions.github.io/quick-score/global.html#ScoredObject), with a few additional properties :

 * `item`: the object that was scored
 * `score`: the highest score from among the individual key scores